Moses-Ian/social-network-api/README.md

 ## Features

 * Add, Edit, and Delete users and thoughts!
+* Add and Remove friends from your friend list!
 * Add and Delete reactions!
 * Bonus: Deleting a user automatically deletes their thoughts!